shoz-f/tfl_yolo3_nerves_ex/README.md

 # Tensorflow lite YOLO v3 for Elixir

-Tensorflow lite YOLO v3 application in Elixir
+Tensorflow lite YOLO v3 application in Elixir/Nerves rpi3

 ## Platform
-- Windows MSYS2/MinGW64
+- Nerves on Raspberry Pi3
 - Ubuntu on WSL2
-- Nerves on Raspberry Pi3

 ## Requirement
 It needs following libraries to build this application.